Creating a VM-Series MVE

 Before you begin, you need user accounts with ordering permissions that provide access to the Megaport Portal and the VM-Series firewall.

-For details on setting up a Megaport account, see Creating an Account.
+For more information on setting up a Megaport account, see Creating an Account.

 Palo Alto Networks provides documentation for VM-Series at VM-Series Tech Docs.